MicrosoftDocs/powerapps-docs/powerapps-docs/maker/canvas-apps/how-to/pdf-function.md

   - PowerApps
 contributors:
     - tashaev
     - mduelae
 ---

 # Work with the PDF function (experimental)

 The PDF function allows you to generate a PDF document from the contents of a screen or certain types of controls.
 You can take the generated PDF and pass it to action connectors such as the Office 365 Outlook connector, or pass it to a Power Automate flow to achieve automation scenarios.
-You can also enable app users to download the generated PDF where they can then store or print a physical copy on an available printer.
+You can also enable app users to download the generated PDF and print it or save a copy.

 > [!IMPORTANT]
 > - This is an experimental feature.
 > - Experimental features aren't meant for production use and may have restricted functionality.
 These features are available before an official release so that customers can get early access and provide feedback.
-More information: [**Understand experimental, preview, and deprecated features in Power Apps**](https://learn.microsoft.com/en-us/power-apps/maker/canvas-apps/working-with-experimental-preview).
+More information: [Understand experimental, preview, and deprecated features in Power Apps](/canvas-apps/working-with-experimental-preview).
 > - The behavior that this article describes is available only when the PDF function experimental feature in [**Settings &gt; Upcoming features &gt; Experimental**](https://learn.microsoft.com/en-us/power-apps/maker/canvas-apps/working-with-experimental-preview#controlling-which-features-are-enabled) is turned on (off by default).
 > - Your feedback is very valuable to us - please let us know what you think in the [**Power Apps experimental features community forum**](https://powerusers.microsoft.com/t5/Power-Apps-Experimental-Features/bd-p/PA_ExperimentalFeatures).